Foods for Use in Manufacturing Other Foods

 Nutrient Content Claims

-The provisions set out in the Food and Drug Regulations for making a nutrient content claim is intended to apply specifically to products sold to consumers at the retail level and where a Nutrition Facts table is required as per B.01.401.
+The provisions set out in the Food and Drug Regulations for making a nutrient content claim is intended to apply specifically to products sold to consumers at the retail level and where a Nutrition Facts table is required as per B.01.401 of the FDR.
 However, there is no prohibition from making a nutrient content claim, such as "trans fat free", on foods intended for further manufacture.
-These types of claims may be made at the manufacturer level provided that the amount of the nutrient subject to the claim, per a reasonable serving of stated size, is given and the product meets the criteria set out for the claim.
+These types of claims may be made at the manufacturer level provided that the amount of the nutrient subject to the claim, per serving of stated size, is given and the product meets the criteria set out for the claim.
 Refer to Nutrient Content Claims for specific requirements regarding these types of claims.

 Note: The final product must be assessed independently for compliance with any given claim.
 Variation in the amount of the ingredient used or the effect of other ingredients used may have an impact on the final product meeting the criteria for the claim.